mongodb/docs/source/faq/fundamentals.rst

 memory, but it's usage is dynamic.
 If another process suddenly needs half the server's RAM, MongoDB will yield cached memory to the other process.

-Technically, MongoDB's memory is managed by the operating system's virtual memory subsystem.
+Technically, the operating system's virtual memory subsystem manages MongoDB's memory.
 This means that MongoDB will use as much free memory as it can, swapping to disk as needed.
 Deployments with enough memory to fit the application's working data set in RAM will achieve the best performance.

 How do I configure the cache size?
 ----------------------------------